acidanthera/AptioFixPkg/README.md

 - Attempts to more properly handle the memory mappings
 - Implements new mapping code when waking from hibernation (still not stable enough)

+## VerifyMsrE2

+Certain firmwares fail to properly initialize 0xE2 MSR register (`MSR_BROADWELL_PKG_CST_CONFIG_CONTROL`) across all the cores.
+This application prints 0xE2 values of all the cores and reports 0xE2 status.
+The notable example of desyncrhonised 0xE2 MSR registers are GIGABYTE UEFI firmwares for Intel 100 Series and Intel 200 Series chipsets.

 #### Credits
 - [Apple](https://www.apple.com) for macOS
 - [AMI](https://ami.com) for APTIO firmware